These posts are all educational in some nature, with a variety of topics.

 2024 revised Queen Introduction Checklist

-OWA Checklist for Requeening an Existing Colony
+OWA Checklist for Re queening an Existing Colony

-• If available provide the new queen w drawn comb.
+• If available, provide the new queen w drawn comb.

 • Set up your supplemental feeding system prior to installing queens to minimize disturbance;

-• At a minimum, use head net.
-It may be necessary to also use a bee suit, gloves, & smoke.
+• Use proper safety equipment whenever working your colonies: At a minimum, use head net.
+It may also be necessary to use a bee suit, gloves, & smoke.

 • Provide a constant food source of protein patties and 1:1 sugar syrup to stimulate queens to continue to lay until they naturally shut down for the season.